theTisrock/data_structures/src/linked_lists/notes.md

 A LinkedList is a sequence of Node objects.

-The Nodes posses data fields and at least one pointer that references the next and, in some cases, the previous Node, if there is one.
+The Nodes possess at data field(s) and at least one pointer that references the next and, in some cases, the previous Node, if there is one.

 Disadvantages: